BruceWind/CryptoPPInNDK/README.md

 ## CryptoPPWithNDK
 [中文](https://github.com/BruceWind/CryptoPPInNDK/blob/master/README_zh.md)

-### Background
+## Background
-Although the encrypting algorithm is in Java, you still can not hide your algorithm about encrypting.
+Although encrypting algorithms exist in Java, you cannot conceal your encryption algorithm due to imports.

-### Approach
+## Approach
-To hide your algorithm, this repo provides an approach: encrypting in C++.
-So you don't need to care about decomposing.
-It bases on Crypto++ 5.6.2 to meet the algorithm code hidden.
+This repository provides a method for hiding your algorithms: C++ encoding.
+Therefore, you should not worry about the exposure of your algorithms.
+It uses Crypto++ 5.6.2 to fulfil the hidden algorithm requirements.

 ## Build & Test